-Graduates will compete effectively and favorably with peers from Big Ten universities for positions in industry, professional school, or graduate programs, as dictated by the students’ broader goals while at UIC.
+- Graduates will compete effectively and favorably with peers from Big Ten universities for positions in industry, professional school, or graduate programs, as dictated by the students’ broader goals while at UIC.

-Graduates will demonstrate leadership in their professions, as evidenced by scholarly and technical publication or other measure of professional productivity, including awards and honors, and advancement within the organizations in which they are employed, as appropriate to the individual career path.
+- Graduates will demonstrate leadership in their professions, as evidenced by scholarly and technical publication or other measure of professional productivity, including awards and honors, and advancement within the organizations in which they are employed, as appropriate to the individual career path.

-Graduates will remain active contributors to the field of computer science through professional societies, service to scholarly or technical journals, alumni activities, mentoring, contributions to education or human resources, or other activities beyond the basic requirements of their occupation.
+- Graduates will remain active contributors to the field of computer science through professional societies, service to scholarly or technical journals, alumni activities, mentoring, contributions to education or human resources, or other activities beyond the basic requirements of their occupation.

+MS degree could be completed with a Coursework, Project or Thesis Option.
 Full-time, well-prepared, highly motivated students may complete the program in as few as three semesters; most students complete the program in four to six semesters of residence.

 The Doctor of Philosophy program is designed for students who have received their MS degrees in Computer Science (or closely related fields), and who wish to develop greater depth and breadth in computer science, with particular emphasis on the development of expertise in Computer Science research.
 The PhD degree prepares students for the most challenging--and often most highly-compensated--work in the field of Computer Science.
 Typically, PhD graduates are employed in commercial or industrial research, or themselves become faculty members in Computer Science departments throughout the world.

 If you plan on graduating soon and would like to have a Graduation Check done, send an e-mail with your name and UIN to the Student Affairs Office.
-MS & PhD graduation requirements are available in your respective Graduate Program Requirements Manual above.
+MS and PhD graduation requirements are available in your respective Graduate Program Requirements Manual above.